PratikMaitra/Sym_chk/README.md

 # Symptom Checker Tool (`Sym_Chk`)

 ## Introduction
 The Symptom Checker Tool allows users to input clinical notes and extract a list of signs and symptoms detected from the entered text.
 It was built using Flask,spacy and is based on a custom fine-tuned BioBERT model.
 It also makes use of the Stanza library`s negation detection and the simclin set of Nimble Miner.
-The tool was built as part of a research study on symptom identification of
+The tool was built as part of a research study on symptom identification of patient notes.

 ## Features
 - Limit of 1000 characters for the input clinical note.
 - Extraction of signs and symptoms alogn with their categories from the entered text.
+- Can discard negated signs and symptoms
-- Licensed under MIT License.
+- Licensed under MIT License..
-- Citations and acknowledgment provided below.
+- Citations and acknowledgment section provided below.

 ## Prerequisites
-Before you begin, ensure you meet have either of the following requirements:
+Before you begin, ensure you meet either of the following requirements:

 - Working python installation(preferably a conda installation)
 - Docker installed on your machine.